Aetna considers cryoablation of the prostate medically necessary for any of the following conditions:

 Aetna considers cryoablation medically necessary for soft tissue sarcoma of the extremities or the trunk in symptomatic persons with disseminated metastases.

-Aetna considers cryoablation of Barrett's esophagus, esophageal cancer, extra-abdominal desmoid tumors, facet or sacroiliac joint pain, idiopathic ventricular tachycardia (VT), leiomyosarcoma, lipoma/neuroma, non-small cell lung cancer (other than malignant endobronchial obstruction), plantar fibroma, post-infarction VT, and retinopathy of prematurity experimental and investigational because its effectiveness for these indications has not been established.
+Aetna considers cryoablation of abdominal wall endometriosis, Barrett's esophagus, esophageal cancer, extra-abdominal desmoid tumors, facet or sacroiliac joint pain, idiopathic ventricular tachycardia (VT), leiomyosarcoma, lipoma/neuroma, non-small cell lung cancer (other than malignant endobronchial obstruction), pancreatic cancer, plantar fibroma, post-infarction VT, retinopathy of prematurity, and tuberous sclerosis-associated renal angiomyolipoma experimental and investigational because its effectiveness for these indications has not been established.

 Cryosurgical ablation is an established method of treating localized prostate cancer.
 In 1996, the American Urological Association revised their policy statement regarding cryosurgical ablation of the prostate to state that they believe that cryosurgical treatment of the prostate should be accepted as one of the methods of management of adenocarcinoma of the prostate.
 They indicated that because the long-term curative efficacy of this treatment modality has not been established, when used, appropriate disclosure of facts regarding all other treatments for prostate cancer should be made to the patient.